 Harrisonburg is a medium-sized city located in the state of Virginia.
 With a population of 52,538 people and 17 constituent neighborhoods, Harrisonburg is the 18th largest community in Virginia.

-Harrisonburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Harrisonburg is a city of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Harrisonburg who work in food service (13.69%), sales jobs (11.47%) and office and administrative support (10.71%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harrisonburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Harrisonburg is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Harrisonburg who work in food service (14.21%), sales jobs (11.81%), and teaching (10.45%).

 Harrisonburg is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Harrisonburg have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Harrisonburg’s economy is one such example of this.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.40 minutes getting to work every day.

 The population of Harrisonburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.76% of adults in Harrisonburg have a bachelor's degree or even advanced degree.